Ottobre 11-12, 2011 – Des Moines, Iowa USA

 - Stati Uniti, Missouri - Mike Geske

-- Stati Uniti, South Dakota – Laura Nielson
+- Stati Uniti, Il Dakota del sud – Laura Nielson

 Agricultural producers representing ten countries from five continents gathered in Des Moines, Iowa USA during the two-day 2011 Globale Farmer Tavola rotonda.
 The event hosted by Truth About Trade & Tecnologia (TATT) was held October 11-12.
 Joining the farmers for the first day of events and the discussion moderated by Dr. Robert Thompson were agricultural ministers and media from several African nations.

 The Global Farmer Roundtable was conducted during the week of The World Food Prize Symposium (Ottobre 12-14) which allowed the dozen farmers attending to also take part in the Borlaug Dialogue, Laureate Award Ceremony, and other side events held during the week.

 “It was exciting to have another high caliber discussion with the individuals who were invited this year,” said Mary Boote, executive director of Truth about Trade and Technology (TATT).
 TATT, an NGO that promotes free trade and agricultural biotechnology through farmer-led educational initiatives, organizes and hosts the Roundtable.

 Boote pointed out that this year’s participating farmers join an exisiting network of over 80 farmers from more than 50 countries who have taken part in a Roundtable discussion during the past six years.
 The first Global Farmer Roundtable was held in 2006.